Neuronspeeed/contract_automation/README.md

 ## Overview

 This project is an Agentic contract automation system that streamlines the process of creating contracts based on personal information and predefined templates.
-It uses OpenAI's an agent to extract information, identify parties, and construct contracts.
+It uses OpenAI's GPT model to extract information, identify parties, and construct contracts.

 ## Features